turingschool/backend-curriculum-site/module1/lessons/object_relational_mapping.markdown

 In Rails applications, the process for defining new tables and models is slightly different than is called for in simple Ruby applications, but the underlying concept of using objects to organize and interact with data persists.

-#### Independent Practice
+### Independent Practice
 In your notebook, write a pro/con table for using an ORM.

 ## Advantages

 *   Allows you to extract data from disparate sources and interact with using consistent tactics (OOP).
 *   Wraps data from disparate sources in one consistent object model, objects are easy to deal with
 *   Maintenance: if/when your data source changes, you only need to make updates in one location

 ## Wrap Up
+* What is an ORM, where might you use one?
+* What are some types of large scale data storage?
+What are some pros/cons of each?
+* Why would you want your application to use Ruby Objects over another type of data storage?